 Do chicken coops need heat?

-Every winter, I get asked “Do chickens need heat lamps in winter?”
+Every winter, I get asked “Do we need heat lamps for chickens in winter?”

 I’m personally not a fan of heating chicken coops, and I think heat lamps are fire hazards.
 We don’t heat ours.